Top 10 greatest players of all time: Borussia Dortmund

 #10 Lars Ricken

-Dortmund faithful love their one-club men and Lars Ricken happens to be one of them.
+The Dortmund faithful love their one-club men.
+Lars Ricken happens to be one of them.

-Ricken set a long list of records as a teenager when he became the youngest Dortmund player to play, score, and assist in various competitions – feats that were later broken – however, he delivered perhaps the most iconic moment in the club’s history to secure Dortmund’s sole Champions League success.
+Ricken set a long list of records as a teenager when he became the youngest Dortmund player to play, score, and assist in various competitions.
+These feats were later broken, but he delivered the club perhaps the most iconic moment in their history as he helped them secure their sole Champions League title to date.

 Ricken scored 69 times in just over 400 appearances for the club during his 14-year stint at Signal Iduna Park.
-He was part of on the most successful eras in the club’s history, winning three Bundesliga titles, two DFL SuperCups, one Intercontinental Cup and the 1997 UEFA Champions League.
+He was part of on the most successful eras in BVB history, winning three German Bundesliga titles, two DFL SuperCups, one Intercontinental Cup, and the 1996/97 UEFA Champions League.

 #9 Stefan Reuter

-There have been many great right-backs who’ve had the honour of playing for The Black and Yellow army, however, none typifying the stereotype more than Stefan Reuter, who’d enjoyed spells at Bayern and Juventus before joining BVB in 1992.
+There have been many great right-backs who’ve had the honour of playing for the Black and Yellow army, though none fit the stereotype more aptly than Stefan Reuter, who’d enjoyed spells at Bayern and Juventus before joining BVB in 1992.

-A regular starter for the German national team, Reuter was capped by his country 69 times, where he won both 1990 FIFA World Cup and the 1996 European Championships.
+A regular starter for the Germany national team, Reuter was capped by his country 69 times, winning both the 1990 FIFA World Cup and the 1996 European Championships.

-The full-back was an ever-present cog in the BVB teams that tasted glory on multiple occasions in the 90s, functioning as the ultimate do-it-all full-back.
+The fullback was an ever-present cog in the BVB setup that tasted glory on multiple occasions in the ’90s, functioning as the ultimate do-it-all fullback.
 Reuter played over 300 times for Dortmund, winning three league titles and the 1996/97 Champions League.

 #8 Manfred Burgsmüller

-Manfred Burgsmüller had to fight his way through some lower division teams before earning a big move to Borussia Dortmund in 1976.
-Although the striker didn’t taste any silverware during his seven years with the club but was remarkably consistent in front of goal.
+Manfred Burgsmüller had to fight his way through some lower-division teams before earning a big move to Borussia Dortmund in 1976.
+Although the striker didn’t taste any silverware during his seven years with the club, he was remarkably consistent for them in front of goal.

-Burgsmüller’s lowest scoring league campaign was 14 which was his debut campaign during the 1976/77 season.
-He broke the 20-goal milestone on four different occasions, peaking in 1980/81 when he scored 27 times.
-Burgsmüller holds the record for scoring double figure goals for eleven consecutive seasons, a record only bettered by the legendary Gerd Müller.
+Burgsmüller’s lowest-scoring league campaign was 14, which was his debut campaign in 1976/77.
+He broke the 20-goal milestone on four different occasions, peaking in 1980/81, when he scored 27 times.
+He holds the record for scoring double-figure goals for eleven consecutive seasons—a record bettered only by the legendary Gerd Müller.

-By the time he departed for FC Nürnberg in 1983, Burgsmüller had scored 158 times for the club and currently sits as their fourth all-time leading goalscorer.
+By the time he departed for Nürnberg in 1983, Burgsmüller had scored 158 times for the club and still remains fourth in their list of all-time leading goalscorers.

 #7 Mats Hummels

 Regarded as one of the best defenders in the world, Mats Hummels is a large, consistent, and physically strong player.
-Known for his powerful tackling and strength in the air, as well as his positional sense, and his ability to read the game and intercept loose balls, which allows him to compensate for his lack of pace.
+With his powerful tackling and strength in the air, as well as his positional sense, ability to read the game, and intercept loose balls, Hummels more than makes up for relative his lack of pace.

-The German established himself as one of Europe’s best in his position during his first spell and, despite fears that he was over the hill upon his return, Hummels has purred in his twilight vintage.
-The centre-back has appeared over 500 times in black and yellow across two spells and recently enjoyed a legacy-defining 2023/24 season.
+The veteran German established himself as one of Europe’s best in his position during his first BVB spell.
+Despite fears that he was over the hill upon his return to Signal Iduna Park, Hummels purred in his twilight vintage.
+The centre-back appeared over 500 times in Black and Yellow across his two spells and recently enjoyed a legacy-defining 2023/24 season as Dortmund made the Champions League final.

 #6 Andreas Möller

 Andreas Möller is perhaps one of the most underrated players of his generation.
-Möller was a talented, versatile, and complete advanced playmaker, who was known for his exhilarating sprinting speed.
+Möller was a talented, versatile, and complete advanced playmaker known for his exhilarating sprinting speed.

 #5 Alfred Preissler